nbpayne/deskandstudio-beta/03-studio.md

 ---

-The studio is a few hundred metres from bus stops along Parramatta Road at Camperdown.
+The studio is a few hundred metres from bus stops along Parramatta Road at Petersham.
 We’re super accessible by bus or car.
 Street parking is available however it’s mostly 2 hour and some non-restricted in the side streets.

 #### Ready to book your next photo shoot?